ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.heatingcontrol/README.md

   ### **WORK IN PROGRESS**
 -->
 ### 2.12.13 (2024-11-20)
-* (René) see issue #607: minumum length of telegram user reduced to one char
+* (René) see issue #607: minimum length of telegram user reduced to one char

 ### 2.12.12 (2024-11-20)
 * (René) see issue #422: bug fix window open/close handling